Acts and Policies

 NOTICE OF NONDISCRIMINATORY POLICY

-Brito Miami Private collaborates in an open social setting that allows authentic integration, regardless of race, color, nationality or religion with all rights and privileges afforded by the activities and programs of the school.
+Brito Miami Private collaborates in an open social setting that allows authentic integration, regardless of race, ethnicity, national origin, religion, disability, sexual orientation or gender identity with all rights and privileges afforded by the activities and programs of the school.
 We believe in avoiding racial and class prejudice and develop the capacity to interrelate with all social levels in a fraternal spirit.
 Brito Miami Private School hiring polices also adhere to the same nondiscriminatory policies.

 The use of aggression with the intent of hurting others emotionally, physically or verbally will not be tolerated.
 Such behavior should be reported immediately to a staff member and will be investigated.
 Disciplinary action will be taken according to the seriousness of the incident.